Your guide to losing weight with Hypothyroidism…

 The best source of Vitamin D to help cure hypothyroidism comes from natural sunlight.
 Vitamin D is necessary for normal thyroid hormone production.

-L-tyrosine is just an amino acid that is used by your thyroid, along with iodine, to activate the metabolism boosting T3 and T4 hormones and… L-tyrosine is found in many protein foods such as meats, dairy products, fish, wheat and oats but…
+L-tyrosine is an amino acid used with iodine to activate the metabolism boosting T3 and T4 hormones.

-Bad stress is one of the major causes of hypothyroidism and as you may know… Stress causes the hormone Cortisol to be released in your body and… Cortisol limits your thyroid hormone production and Cortisol also causes belly fat so…
+Bad stress is one of the major causes of hypothyroidism.
+Stress causes the hormone Cortisol to be released.
+Cortisol limits your thyroid hormone production and Cortisol also causes belly fat

 4. Avoid Chlorine & Fluoride

-Chlorine & Fluoride BLOCK the iodine receptors in the thyroid gland and you can go here to see why iodine is important for treating hypothyroidism but basically…
+Chlorine & Fluoride BLOCK the iodine receptors in the thyroid gland (see why iodine is important) → The Less Iodine = Less thyroid hormone production.

 5. Stop Smoking

-Smoking impairs both thyroid hormone secretion and thyroid hormone action so if you're going to smoke - Use an E-Cigarette that will not damage your thyroid.
+Smoking impairs both thyroid hormone secretion and thyroid hormone action.

 6. Exercise 30-to-60 minutes a day